psaux-it/woocommerce-aras-kargo/README.md

 - 3-Be sure you work with default woocommerce fulfillment workflow (e.g don't have any custom order status which has been already implemented before)
 - 4-Complete default setup first

-If you go with auto implementation script will find your absolute child theme path and will ask your approval for modifications.
+If you go with auto implementation, automation script will find your absolute child theme path and will ask your approval for modifications.
 If child theme path is wrong please DON'T CONTINUE and go with manual implementation.

 ![child_theme](https://user-images.githubusercontent.com/25556606/126969002-c6346955-feaa-4ad1-adff-3cde1217fe13.png)